Outside my Camera Bag

-Inspired by Amanda Mustard’s list of helpful tools I compiled my own list of things that make my life easier as a freelance photojournalist.
+Inspired by Amanda Mustard’s list of helpful tools, I compiled my list of things that make my life easier as a freelance photojournalist.

-200 SIM Card tray eject pins – If Marie Kondo asked me what brings me the most happiness this year it would be this box.
-Many times when I get to a border I need to switch sim cards and I always lose these SIM eject pins.
-Now I have spread these pins everywhere around my luggage and keychain and I will always be able to find one.
+200 SIM Card tray eject pins – If Marie Kondo asked me what brings me the most happiness this year, it would be this box.
+When I get to a border, I often need to switch sim cards, and I always lose these SIM eject pins.
+So now I have spread these pins everywhere around my luggage and keychain, and I will always be able to find one.

-TransferWise (referral link) – I get paid, and pay, in a lot of currencies.
-With TransferWise I don’t have fees when clients transfer to my account.
-I also get a good rate and easily convert money between USD, GBP, EUR and more obscure currancies.
+TransferWise (referral link) – I get paid and pay in many currencies.
+With TransferWise, I don’t have fees when clients transfer to my account.
+I also get a reasonable rate and easily convert money between USD, GBP, EUR, and more obscure currencies.

 Things – An app for Mac and iPhone that allows me to quickly record ToDos, brainstorm larger projects, and plan out my day before everything goes pearshaped.
 It’s designed to be part of the Getting Things Done ecosystem and appears to be working for me.

 Hiveage – We all need a system for creating and tracking invoices.
-Mine used to be a Google Docs template and a spreadsheet, it worked.
-But I find that once Hiveage is set up it takes a lot less time, and with their iPhone app I can quickly send an invoice while in a cab.
-Unfortunately they raised their rates recently.
+Mine used to be a Google Docs template and a spreadsheet; it worked.
+But I find that once Hiveage is set up, it takes a lot less time, and with their iPhone app, I can quickly send an invoice while in a cab.
+But, unfortunately, they raised their rates recently.

 Wacom Intuos – Toning photos becomes physically painful, especially dodging and burning on a trackpad.
-A Wacom makes it slightly less painful, and after a few weeks of fiddling has become an extension of my hand.
-Get the bluetooth version so you can lean back.
+A Wacom makes it slightly less painful and has become an extension of my hand after a few weeks of fiddling.
+Get the BlueTooth version so you can lean back.

-Backblaze (referral link)- I finally have an offsite backup system for my 14TB archive for $50 a year.
+Backblaze (referral link)- I finally have an offsite backup system for my 15TB archive for $50 a year.
 It took a year to upload everything, but now it is easy to keep it all up to date.
-Get the year extension so that you don’t have to plug in hard drives every month or turn off backups while traveling away from your archive.
+Get the year extension, so you don’t have to plug-in hard drives every month or turn off backups while traveling away from your archive.

-Linode (referral link)- I’ve hosted websites on DreamHost for a long time, but switched to Linode with OpenLiteSpeed installed and WordPress as my CMS.
-It took a significant amount of time to set up and tweak, but my website is much faster.
+Linode (referral link)- I’ve hosted websites on DreamHost for a long time but switched to Linode with OpenLiteSpeed installed and WordPress as my CMS.
+It took a significant amount of time to set up and tweak, but my website is faster.